Certified Management Accountants - A certification awarded by IMA USA (The Institute of Management Accountants - USA). www.imanet.org

 • Cost Allocation Techniques

-• Operational Efficiency and Business Process Performance
+• Business Process Improvement

-• Budgeting – Concepts, Methodologies and Preparation
+• Budgeting – Concepts and Methodologies

 • Cost & Variance Measures